Creatine

 hydration improves its effectiveness

-Research is strong, but individual responses vary.
+Research for creatine is strong, but as with most supplements, individual responses vary.

-Creatine may be worth considering if you:
+Creatine may be worth considering adding to your daily routine if you:

 train with weights or do regular exercise